 5. Double-Check Wallet Addresses

-To avoid this, always double-check wallet addresses before completing a transaction.
-Verify the first and last four characters to catch any changes from clipboard malware.
-For larger transactions, review the entire address to ensure it matches exactly.
+To avoid this, always verify the wallet addresses you copied before hitting send.
+At a minimum, confirm the first and last four characters.
+For large amounts, review the entire address.

 Think you’re safe from transfer mistakes?
 Don’t miss these crucial tips: 5 Most Dangerous Crypto Transfer Mistakes You Need to Avoid Now.